zalando-stups/swagger1st/README.md

-# swagger1st (swagger first)
+# swagger1st: A Swagger-First Clojure Ring handler

 ![Maven Central](https://img.shields.io/maven-central/v/org.zalando/swagger1st.svg)
 [![Build Status](https://travis-ci.org/zalando/swagger1st.svg?branch=master)](https://travis-ci.org/zalando/swagger1st)
 [![codecov](https://codecov.io/gh/zalando/swagger1st/branch/master/graph/badge.svg)](https://codecov.io/gh/zalando/swagger1st)

-swagger1st is a Clojure [Ring](https://github.com/ring-clojure/ring) handler that parses, validates and routes requests based on your [Swagger](http://swagger.io/) definition.
-Instead of defining routes and validation rules in your code, you specify your API in the [Swagger 2.0 Specification format](https://github.com/swagger-api/swagger-spec) using [their great tool set](http://editor.swagger.io/).
-This encourages an "API first" approach by letting you specify your API in a technology independent format.
-The resulting definition is the ultimate format for publishing, sharing and reviewing your API. swagger1st will use it as a configuration file for processing incoming requests.
-This approach makes sure, that your implementation and specification never gets out of sync.
+swagger1st is a Clojure [Ring](https://github.com/ring-clojure/ring) handler that parses, validates and routes requests based on your [Swagger](http://swagger.io/)/OpenAPI definition.
+Instead of defining routes and validation rules in your code, you can use swagger1st along with [Swagger/OpenAPI's great tool set](http://editor.swagger.io/)to specify your API in the [Swagger 2.0 Specification format](https://github.com/swagger-api/swagger-spec).
+This enables you to specify your API in an API-First, technology-independent format.
+The resulting definition is the ultimate format for publishing, sharing and reviewing your API.

+swagger1st will use it **[what, specifically?]** as a configuration file for processing incoming requests—ensuring that your implementation and specification always remain in sync.
 During runtime, you can inspect and easily test your API with the built-in [Swagger UI](http://petstore.swagger.io/).
-You are also free to extend the interpretation of your definition according to your own needs.
+You can also extend the interpretation of your definition according to your own needs.

-Imagine a simple API definition like that:
+Imagine a simple API definition like this:

 ```yaml
 swagger: '2.0'